-For foam concentrate type approval, the tests under 3.1 to 3.10 should be performed.
+For foam concentrate type approval, the tests under paragraphs 3.1 - 3.10 should be performed.
 They should be carried out at laboratories acceptable to the Administration.

 3.1 Freezing and thawing

 3.1.1 Before and after temperature conditioning in accordance with 3.1.2, the foam concentrate should show no visual sign of stratification, non-homogeneity or sedimentation.